SamuelB7/shipping-service/README.md

 # shipping-service

-Boilerplate NestJS com `@nestjs/microservices` e Kafka.
-Sem regra de negocio nesta fase.
+NestJS boilerplate with `@nestjs/microservices` and Kafka.
+This phase does not implement business rules for this service yet.

 ## Endpoints

 - `GET /health`
 - `POST /events/demo`

-## Topico demo
+## Demo Topic

 - `shipping.demo.event.v1`